pranavarora1895/covid_vaccine_tracker/README.md

 Dont Delete Any Files..
 IT MAY CRASH THE SOFTWARE!

+**NOTE** - A FILE WILL BE CREATED AND STORED IN THE SAME FOLDER WHERE THE SOFTWARE EXISTS, WHICH WILL CONTAIN ALL THE VACCINATION CENTERS WHICH YOU FOUND BY USING CowinTracker.

 ```Start The Software Using CowinTracker.exe File!```

 * Follow Me On Instagram at [Pranav Arora](https://www.instagram.com/arorapranav187)